CRC-1194/lent/README.md

 * Requires a file named `front.stl` in the folder `front` of the LENT simulation case.
 * It uses the surface mesh stored in the `front.stl` file to pre-process the signed and search distance fields.

+#### `lentCreateFront`

+* Requires a dictionary named `frontSurface` in `system/lentSolution` specifying the surface.
+* It uses the reconstruction procedure to generate a triangular surface mesh for the given surface and saves it as `constant/front.stl`.

 ### Running cases